vippsas/vipps-ecom-api/vipps-ecom-api.md

 To request _direct capture_, please contact your KAM or Partner Manager.

 Please note that we still recommend using "reserve capture" in all situations.
-Just do the capture right after the reserve.
+Then perform the capture immediately after the reserve.

 ### Capture payment